Our Distinctive Elements

 Our curriculum will also incorporate the ideas of Charlotte Mason (a teacher who lived from 1842-1923 in Britain, trained teachers, and wrote extensively on her philosophy of education), who emphasized the child as a unique, whole individual.
 She was able to encourage children’s natural curiosities in life, art, literature and nature.
 We want our students to have a rich awareness of the beauty of God’s creation in all aspects of life.

 We seek to partner with parents in their God-given task to educate their children spiritually, academically, and physically.
-The University-Model® school approach integrates challenging academics, student activities, and Christ-like character development and employs a university-style schedule giving families more time together.
+The collaborative learning model integrates challenging academics, student activities, and Christ-like character development and employs a university-style schedule giving families more time together.
 Grammar school students attend classes with paid professional teachers two days per week while older students attend classes three days per week.
 Students spend alternate days in a satellite classroom (usually the home) where co-teachers (usually a parent) serve as tutors or supervisors.
 Co-teachers will conduct lesson plans as directed by the classroom teacher, creating a partnership between the school and the home to educate children in a way that will be most beneficial.
-Charis is a certified UMSI® school.